Katharyn Alvord Gerlich Theater at Meany Hall (formerly Meany Theater), Seattle, WA

 Various – Korean Gagok

-Claude Debussy – L’isle Joyeuse
+Debussy – L’isle Joyeuse

 Modest Mussorgsky – Pictures at an Exhibition